8ctopus/php-benchmark/README.md

 # PHP benchmark

-PHP benchmark script iterations based on the original work from Alessandro Torrisi[www.php-benchmark-script.com](http://www.php-benchmark-script.com)
+PHP benchmark script iterations based on the original work from Alessandro Torrisi [www.php-benchmark-script.com](http://www.php-benchmark-script.com)

 # how to use